Is your gut leaking?

 - low stomach acid, so you’re not breaking down food or digesting properly.
 Consider a digestive enzyme with HCl.
 Test for h. pylori infection, which causes low stomach acid, heartburn, and indigestion.

 - Dysbiosis, parasites, pathogens, yeast overgrowth: this is a chicken/egg situation.
-You tend to pick up gut infections like parasites and pathogenic bacteria when you have any degree of intestinal inflammation because your gut is your first line of defense for the immune system.
+You tend to harbor gut infections like parasites and pathogenic bacteria when you have any degree of intestinal inflammation because your gut is your first line of defense for the immune system.
 When it’s inflamed, you are at a greater risk of picking up bugs, viruses, etc. OR, Candida (yeast) overgrowth may occur from poor diet or antibiotics, and candida causes the inflammation that leads to leaky gut.
 Candida also produce a lot of toxic by-products that overwhelm the liver.
 So either the inflammation contributes to gut infections, or the gut infections cause the inflammation.
 Either way, leaky gut results.

 Heal Leaky Gut Naturally

-- remove the following foods for 30 days: gluten, dairy, soy, corn eggs, sugar, alcohol, and most (if not all) grains.
+- remove the following foods for at least 30 days: gluten, dairy, soy, corn, eggs, sugar, alcohol, and most (if not all) grains.
 These foods have the potential to cause inflammation and irritation, and most people react to one, if not more, of any of these.
 Add back in one at a time after 30 days (except gluten, stay away!) to see if you react.
 Remember that continuously eating foods you may have sensitivities to exacerbates leaky gut and causes continuous immune system firing.
 An overactive immune system increases your risk for auto immune disease.

 - determine if you have yeast overgrowth, parasites, or dysbiosis.
 Get a stool test done to screen for these bugs.
 I use these tests frequently in my practice, then I’m able to design a protocol using herbs to kill off the unwanted invaders.